Department of Education

 Once analyzed, the faculty member will be in direct contact with you with their decision.

-The admission committee assesses applications holistically.
-A strong applicant has some experience working with adolescents or in education, and is dedicated to improving students’ outcomes and opportunities and advancing the cause of justice.
-The committee looks for a GPA of 3.0 or higher.
-There is no professional experience required to apply.
+The admission committee evaluates applications holistically.
+A strong applicant has some experience in working with adolescents or in education, along with a commitment to enhancing students' outcomes and opportunities and promoting the cause of justice.
+The committee expects applicants to have a minimum undergraduate GPA of 3.0.
+No prior professional experience is necessary to apply.

 A non-refundable application fee of $100 is required of all applicants.
 The fee must be paid by credit card.
 Applications will not be processed until this fee is received.